-The NTSD wants to be sure that you are aware that all handicapped students will be provided with an equal opportunity to participate in extra-curricular programs and activities as are non-handicapped students.
-Handicapped students will be provided with reasonable support services or accommodation in accordance with individual needs.
+Neshannock Township School District provides all handicapped students with an equal opportunity to participate in extra-curricular programs and activities.
+Handicapped students will be provided with reasonable support services or accommodations in accordance with individual needs.

-Anytime you feel that a handicapped student is in need of additional support services or if you have any questions concerning this, please contact the Director of Special Education at 658-4793, ext.
+Parents/guardians who have any questions concerning this, please contact the Director of Special Education at 658-4793, ext.
 5106.